SkylineCommunications/dataminer-docs-connectors/connector/doc/Evertz_ev670_X45_HW_U8E8D.md

 In range **1.0.0.x**, the following pages are available in the element:

 - **General**: Includes parameters that match the "System" page on the device such as the Build Time and CPU Temperature.
-This also includes a parameter named **"Amount of Outputs to show"** which can be toggled to **show all the outputs that the device provides on all of the tables** or just limit it to the **first 8 outputs to show on all of the tables**.
+This also includes a parameter named **Amount of Outputs to show**, which can be toggled to **show all the outputs** that the device provides in all of the tables or to just show the **first 8 outputs in all of the tables**.
-- **Network Management**: Includes all of the network management tables such as the Control Port Configuration, Data Port Configuration, RS-FEC Control, Data Port Monitor, Magnum In-Band Controller, Time Management, NTP Server, and SNMP Trap Servers.
+- **Network Management**: Includes all of the network management tables such as Control Port Configuration, Data Port Configuration, RS-FEC Control, Data Port Monitor, Magnum In-Band Controller, Time Management, NTP Server, and SNMP Trap Servers.
 - **Product Features**: Includes the support statuses of each of the product features and their licenses.
 - **Timing**: Includes various PTP and Genlock-related configuration parameters.
 - **NMOS Control**: Includes parameters for adjusting the NMOS control such as the Unicast Domain and Nameserver.

-- **SDI Input**: Includes the SDI Input Table.
+- **SDI Input**: Includes the SDI Input table.
 - **Compressed IP Input**: Includes the Compressed Stream MPPM Control and Compressed IP Input tables.

 - **Video** **Control**: Includes the Video SDI Output table.